 It is possible to minutely scrutinize the ways the brain doesn’t operate like a computer, but when taking a broader perspective it becomes clear to see how the two function similarly.
 In fact, the overarching parallels are so prevalent that there is not only a Theory of Computation, which aims to explain how computers operate and solve problems, but also a Computational Theory of Mind that likens brain functions to those of our machine counterparts.
 In particular, three operational characteristics shared by both the brain and computers illuminate the analogy between the two:

-- Hardwired to Function Certain Ways: One of the characteristics shared between computers and brains is that they are both hardwired to function in certain ways.
+- Hardwired to Function in Certain Ways: One of the characteristics shared between computers and brains is that they are both hardwired to function in certain ways.
 Just as computers are ‘born’ with data, software, algorithms, processors, and rules, so to is the human brain with genetic DNA and operational information that influences our cognitive processes and behaviors.
 In the modernized times of today’s world, there isn’t much debating the fact that both nature and nurture play a part in human development and the nature aspect of this duo expresses itself in the hardwiring of the brain.
 Some of the clearest examples of nature’s role can be found by examining our most basic preprogrammed evolutionary drives for safety, reproduction, and enhanced preservation.

 - Store & Process Information as Input-Output Systems: Nearly every popular therapeutic mental health treatment strategy today is at least partly built upon Cognitive Psychology or the study of the brain’s cognitive functions and processes.
 Cognitive Psychology itself is based upon the assumption that the human mind operates like a computer because individuals store and process information which are two hallmark characteristics of computing.
 Just as computers receive input commands, such as a keyboard shortcut, and simultaneously process the given tasks, the human brain receives sensory stimuli, such as the objects we see, and generates a corresponding cognitive and/or behavioral response.